 The Plan has been amended to provide that employees hired after December 31, 2005 will not be eligible to participate in the defined benefit pension plan; in response the Museum has established an Internal Revenue Code Section 403(b) retirement plan for the benefit of all full-time employees hired after December 31, 2005 (the retirement plan).

 At its discretion, the Museum may match participant contributions.
-During the period from January 1 to June 30, 2015, the Museum did not contribute to the retirement plan.
+During the year ended June 30, 2016, the Museum did not contribute to the retirement plan.